Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-7.md

    >**Note:** If you get another pop-up stating **Allow an extension to open this URI**, please click on **Open**.

-1. You will be able to see in the bottom right corner that Github Copilot has been activated.
+1. You will be able to see in the bottom right corner that GitHub Copilot has been activated.

    ![Picture1](../media/cl7-ex1-t1-s8.png)